tea cup served at afternoon tea at one of the best tea rooms in greenwich ct

 The traditional full afternoon tea menu consists of:

-• Finger sandwiches or other small savories
+• Tea sandwiches or other small savories

 • Scones served with jam and a clotted cream